Jesse Gray

 Community organizing

 In 1958, Gray founded the Lower Harlem Tenants Council, the predecessor to the Community Council on Housing.[2]
 He adopted the rent strike as an organization method after he awoke one morning to find the heating in his apartment did not work.[9]
-Heunsuccessfully attempted to organized one in 1959.[8]
+He unsuccessfully attempted to organized one in 1959.[8]
 In November 1963, he led a successful widespread rent strike, involving 30,000 Harlen tenants.[4]
 To emphasize bad conditions and infestations, tenants caught rats in their tenements and showed them to the judge of the New York City Civil Court.[10]
 Between 300 to 500 buildings and 15,000 tenants participated in the strike,[11] with Gray unsuccessfully attempting to make the strike citywide.[9]

 During the Harlem riot of 1964, Newsday named Gray and Bill Epton as key figures in the riots, as they organized and spoke to the public at the time.[8]
 According to journalist Junius Griffin, Gray, on July 18, entered Mount Morris Ascension Presbyterian Church with a bandaged face, which he claimed to be caused by a police beating, and called for at least 100 people to participate in guerrilla warfare;[12] Griffin stood by these claims in a testimony to the New York Supreme Court on July 28, 1964.[13]
 Gray also led protests in Jersey City, New Jersey at the time.[14]
 In 1966, he testified before a court, with him being ordered by the New York Supreme Court to give all of what he knew about the riot.[15]

 Gray was an associate of Malcolm X, with Gray stating that Malcolm taught him to "be mean and black, and hate the white man".
-In 1964, he helped draft the charter for the Organization of Afro-American Unity.[25]
-With FIPA, he called for stores on 125th Street to close for the mourning of Malcolm following his assassination.[26]
+In 1964, he helped draft the charter for the Organization of Afro-American Unity.[26]
+With the FIPA, he called for stores on 125th Street to close for the mourning of Malcolm following his assassination.[27]

 Left to right: Jesse Gray, NTO executive director; Edward Darden, program director; Tony Henry, director of nationwide tenants committee; George Parrish, eastern region coordinator.

 On June 23, 1966, Gray organized a group of approximately 35 people, of which included philosopher Maxine Greene, to perform a sit-in at New York City Hall to protest a lack of jobs for teenagers.
 At the same time, a group of landlords were protesting rent regulation there, and the two groups fought.
 Gray, Greene, and 21-year-old Robert Vaughan were arrested; Gray was charged with disorderly conduct, interfering with an arrest, and resisting arrest.
-By his request, he was paroled until July 13 of that year.[27]
-On July 13, he testified before the New York City Civilian Complaint Review Board, with him saying he was beaten by eight police officers during his arrest.[28]
-On March 19, 1970, he was removed from a City Council meeting for heckling, which caused about 200 tenents to leave with him.[29]
-On June 23, 1973, he was evicted from his aparment for nonpayment.[30]
+By his request, he was paroled until July 13 of that year.[28]
+On July 13, he testified before the New York City Civilian Complaint Review Board, with him saying he was beaten by eight police officers during his arrest.[29]
+On March 19, 1970, he was removed from a City Council meeting for heckling, which caused about 200 tenents to leave with him.[30]
+On June 23, 1973, he was evicted from his apartment for nonpayment.[31]

 Besides housing rights, Gray organized against other injustices.
 His role in the Harlem riot of 1964 regarded police brutality.[19]
 In 1964 and 1965, he protested police brutality,[32] in the former protesting in front of the Headquarters of the United Nations.[33]
 In 1966, he led a protest against segregation at IS 201.[34]